-Our Teacher Licensure Program is nationally recognized by the Council for the Accreditation of Educator Preparation (CAEP).
+Our Teacher Licensure Program in Spanish, French, and German is nationally recognized by the Council for the Accreditation of Educator Preparation (CAEP).
 As such it meets all national standards for the preparation of foreign language teachers established by CAEP as well as the American Council for the Teaching of Foreign Languages (ACTFL).

 Kenneth Micks (BA Teacher Education Spanish, 2015)

 Spanish teacher at Providence High School in New Lenox.

 "What I love about my job is how much fun I have with students on a daily basis.
 They have a great sense of humor and are able to joke around in Spanish.
 They are always actively engaged and make coming to school something to look forward to."